jakub-stach/jakub-stach/README.md

 - 🏀 I'm an avid basketball player and enjoy weightlifting to stay active.
 - 🎓 Passionate about mentoring, I've participated in several mentorship programs to help others grow professionally.
-- 🤔 My background in core analytic philosophy sharpens my approach to problem-solving in data science.
 - 🩸 I've donated blood 30+ times.
 <!--
 **jakub-stach/jakub-stach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.